Dr. James E. MurphyLED Phosphor Program Manager, Principal Research Scientist | GE Global Research

+Walk into your local electronics store and the red color emitting from many of the displays will be GE phosphor technology.
 Since first being introduced into the display industry in 2014, the red-line emission of K2SiF6:Mn4+ phosphor (PFS/KSF) centered at 631 nm has become the market leading wide color gamut solution for 4K UHD TVs, tablets, phones, monitors and laptops.
 KSF provides a cost effective, on-chip LED solution for wide color gamut displays that is RoHS compliant.
 As opposed to OLED or quantum dot containing displays, KSF-based LEDs are a drop-in replacement in LCD BLUs and do not require additional remote films and/or barrier encapsulants to achieve excellent reliability.
-This presentation will discuss the technology that has enabled this success and the path forward around integration into future displays with higher color gamut (>90% BT.2020) and additional functionality (minileds, remote films, microleds) versus current HDR 4K/8K displays.
+This presentation will discuss the technology and licensing strategy that have enabled this success and the path forward around integration into future displays with higher color gamut (>90% BT.2020) and additional functionality (minileds, remote films, microleds) versus current HDR 4K/8K displays.
 Although the narrow-band emission of KSF enables improved brightness and wider color gamut relative to InP QDs, a more narrow-band emitting green phosphor continues to be a need in the display industry.
 An update on GE’s efforts around narrow-band green phosphor development will also be presented.

-Jim Murphy is a senior scientist at GE Global Research Center where he serves as the LED Phosphor Program Manager.
+Jim Murphy is a principal scientist at GE Global Research Center where he serves as the LED Phosphor Program Manager which is currently focused on next generation display technologies.
 He has over 60 global patent applications and publications in the field of inorganic luminescent material development.
-He received his Ph.D. in Physical Chemistry from the University of Colorado where he developed semiconductor nanocrystals for solar cell applications.
+He received his Ph.D. in Physical Chemistry from the University of Colorado where he developed semiconductor nanocrystals for solar cell applications studying under Art Nozik.
 After serving as a postdoctoral researcher at the National Renewable Energy Laboratory, he spent 2006-2009 as a Principal Research Scientist with OSRAM SYLVANIA Inc. working on phosphor development and scale up at the Towanda, PA facility as it transitioned to become Global Tungsten and Powders Corp.
 Jim graduated in 1996 with a B.A. in Chemistry from Franklin and Marshall College.